To be honest, checking out a new church can be intimidating and scary.

 We’re part of an anti-racist and pro-reconciling denomination.
 Racism is a combination of racial prejudice and institutional and/or economic power.
 It’s a systemic problem with historical root causes.
 It exists everywhere, including our families and communities of faith.
 So, we believe that people of faith need to learn about and address racism and racist practices wherever they are.

 At the beginning of each gathering, someone says a Territorial Acknowledgement to honour the land where we gather and the Indigenous Peoples who gathered there for thousands of years before us.
 We also try to learn about historical and ongoing injustices against Indigenous People, their resilience, and leadership.
-We’re settlers trying to do more than just acknowledge the land.
-It’s a work in progress.

 Most people dress casually, even the pastor.
 So feel free to wear whatever makes you feel comfortable.